eclipse-xpanse/terraform-boot/README.md

 Server can be compiled and started as below

-If you have a fully configured OAuth instance running on your local system, then you can use the below way to start the application.The variables and their descriptions that need to be passed during oauth startup are recorded in the Available Configurations table.
+If you have a fully configured OAuth instance running on your local system, then you can use the below way to start the application.
+The variables and their descriptions that need to be passed during oauth startup are recorded in the Available Configurations table.

 ### From Command Line